case study 4 a new leadership culture

 3. Culture and Leadership

-4. Situational Leadership Case Study for Org.
-Leadership
+4. Leadership Case Study Assignment

 COMMENTS

-1. 7.5: Case Study 4
+2. 7.5: Case Study 4

 7.5: Case Study 4 - A New Leadership Culture.
 It's been 6 months since Kolab was hired to lead a large, nonprofit organization called, International Education Center (IEC), which provides international education and information to the citizens of a Midwestern state.
 The organization provides opportunities for individuals to learn about ...